zachhall/cardealership/OOP Day 3.md

 * Why is this important?
 Why use a factory instead of relying on the new keyword?
   - **abstraction** and **insulation**

+---

+## When to use abstract classes, generic classes, and interfaces

+#### Abstract Classes

+A blueprint to use for something else

+- Do you need both abstract and non-abstract methods?
+- Are you okay with a class only being able to implement one of you?
+- Do you expressly need to add new functionality or do need some other stuff too?

+#### Interface

+Added functionality to something already existing

+- Do you only need non-abstract methods?
+- Are you easily named as an adjective? (has -ible or -able at the end)
+- Can you be paired with other interfaces and work together to add more functionality?

+#### Generic Class

+- Do you need to work with multiple data types or object types?